rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 **This section describes what components the user will interact with in your program (keep it simple to start) and how a game is represented to the designer and what support is provided to make it easy to create a game.**

+Initially, user will be able to:
+* Roll Dice
+* Mortgage/Unmortgage property
+* Buy/sell assets to/from the bank
+* Build on property
+* End Turn

+The game is primarily interacted with through the Board class, which has instances of every object in the game as state variables.

+It should be relatively easy on the View end to support creating a game because the view elements should largely stay the same beyond possibly additional buttons for the user to interact with.
+On the model end, we've taken pains to make everything quite modular, so if, say there's a new type of Space that has different functions it's very easy to slot in a new class in the hierarchy.

 **Include design goals for the implementation of the UI that shows the kind of abstractions you plan to build on top of OpenJFX's standard components and how they can be flexibly exchanged within the GUI itself**

+We plan to use the composite and observer/observable patterns which will allow a lot of GUI flexibility.
+The leaves of the composite will be the various elements view (buttons/map/info panels/etc), which will allow us flexibility in manipulting both some and all of the elements.
+The observer (view) and observable (model) cleanly delineates roles and gives us a framework to implement a view of the game engine.

 **Describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).**

+There should be no situations in which there is bad input data or empty data, as the resource files will be pre-written for each particular game type--the user will not be able to make errors.
+Certainly though, there will be checks for if the data file is incorrectly written for the game type or if a saved properties file is created incorrectly.
+In model, we have instituted boolean return types instead of error-checking, which will function in similar ways (if the player tries to buy something but doesn't have enough money, the buy method will fail and return false)

 ### Design Details
-**This section describes each module introduced in the Overview in detail (as well as any other sub-modules that may be needed but are not significant to include in a high-level description of the program)**
+**This section describes each module introduced in the Overview in detail (as well as any other sub-modules that may be needed but are not significant to include in a high-level description of the program)** The biggest/main class of our model is the Board class, which will contain the players playing the game (including the
+ bank, which we are treating as a player since they too are an entity that is simply dishing out money to others), the Space
+ objects, and the Card objects.
+The board will be responsible for moving the different players and holding their positions.
+ Each player will possess a wallet variable to keep track of their money and handle monetary transactions, as well as a set of
+ assets that will store the properties they own and any other holdable cards they may possess, like get out of jail free.
+ There will be two kinds of spaces - properties, and common spaces.
+Properties can either
+ be SetProps (like Railroads and Utilities, which can't be built upon and the rent that is charged to them depends heavily
+ upon how many are owned), and ColorProps (all the other properties in the game that can be built upon).
+The other kind
+ of Space is CommonSpace, which will represent all the un-ownable spaces on the board, like Chance, Community Chest,
+ Super Tax, and Go.

+Board - contains the players playing the game (including bank, which we are treating as a player since they too are an entity that is simply dishing out money to others) as well as the game's dice, the Space and Card objects.
+The board is primarily responsible for moving players, holding their positions, and regulating turn order.

+Card - (abstract) Card that invokes an action

+ImmediateCard - Invokes an action immediately when drawn

+HoldableCard - can be stored and used later

+Space - (Abstract) Superclass for all spaces on board

+CommonSpace - Spaces like Chance/CommunityChest/Jail/FreeParking, etc that are not properties

+Property - Superclass for all types of properties

+SetProperty - Class for Utilities and Railroads, properties who's rent is a function of how many of the set the player owns

+ColorProperty - Subclass of SetProperty, consists of the colored properties that can be built on once a monopoly is reached

+Agent - abstract class for all game agents.
+May eventually include CPUs

+Bank - Essentially a player with a wallet who never acts

+Player - Player of game with full functionality to play (buy/sell, mortgage, build, everything)

 **Describe how each module handles specific features given in the assignment specification, what resources it might use, how